 To start 3D printing or Laser Cutting, you'll need to create an account here.
 Once done, you'll be able to upload your files and get live quotes of yours parts

 Already have an account?
 Log In

-Design for Additive Manufacturing is the ability to produce designs specifically for 3D printing.
+Design for Manufacturing (DFM) regroup different approaches and Design for Additive Manufacturing is one of them.
+It is the ability to produce designs specifically for 3D printing.
 Indeed, designs produced for 3D printing are quite different from traditional designs, developed for other manufacturing techniques.
 Creating a design for additive manufacturing, a technique consisting into building parts layers by layers, is really different from subtractive manufacturing methods or injection molding.
 Design for additive manufacturing enables a new way of thinking but you also have to keep in mind that 3D modeling and design for additive manufacturing are two different things.
 While designing for 3D printing, you create a file that has to be understood by a 3D printer.
 Moreover, 3D printing technologies all have their specificities, from FDM to Selective Laser Sintering or Selective Laser Melting technologies, which have to be taken into consideration during the designing process.

 Design engineering allows going even further, using advanced software to get incredibly optimized parts.
 3D printing and design are changing the way companies are thinking and operating!